Potassium: Homeostasis

 Potassium homeostasis denotes the maintenance of the total body potassium content, plasma potassium level, and the ratio of the intracellular to extracellular potassium concentrations within narrow limits, in the face of pulsatile intake (meals), obligatory renal excretion, and shifts between intracellular and extracellular compartments.

 Plasma levels

 Plasma potassium is normally kept at 3.5 to 5.5 millimoles (mmol) [or milliequivalents (mEq)] per liter by multiple mechanisms.
-Levels outside this range are associated with an increasing rate of death from multiple causes, and some cardiac, kidney, and lung diseases progress more rapidly if serum potassium levels are not maintained within the normal range.
+Levels outside this range are associated with an increasing rate of death from multiple causes.
+Some cardiac, kidney, and lung diseases progress more rapidly if serum potassium levels are not maintained within the normal range.

 An average meal of 40–50 mmol presents the body with more potassium than is present in all plasma (20–25 mmol).
 This surge causes the plasma potassium to rise up to 10% before clearance by renal and extrarenal mechanisms.

 Hypokalemia, a deficiency of potassium in the plasma, can be fatal if severe.
 Common causes are increased gastrointestinal loss (vomiting, diarrhea), and increased renal loss (diuresis).
 Deficiency symptoms include muscle weakness, paralytic ileus, ECG abnormalities, decreased reflex response; and in severe cases, respiratory paralysis, alkalosis, and cardiac arrhythmia.